 In order to give new starters like yourself the attention you need we group people new to SDT together in special classes on Tuesdays and Thursdays at 6.30pm and Saturdays at 10am in an eight lesson Introductory Program for $80.
 We have a new intake at the beginning of each month and you can join in on the first Tuesday, the first Thursday or the the first Saturday of each month.
 Ideally look to train twice a week (choose any two to suit your circumstances) for 4 weeks to complete the Program.
 If you miss a class or can only train once a week it’s not a problem.

 The Introductory Program training is run separate from the main class which will be running in parallel and looked after by your own instructor.
 This person will be someone who has qualified as an KMG instructor by our senior Israeli instructors.
-The KMG system does not allow senior students to be given the job of teaching new students as is sometimes the case in other schools and systems.

 We will guide you through a program that covers all the basic skills you require to give you a foundation in Krav Maga and enable you to join the main classes once the course is complete.
 The 8 lesson program is also a good way to get a feel for who we are and how we operate without a major upfront commitment.